Python File Handling

 print(line)

-• readlines(): Reads all lines and returns them as a list.
+• readlines(): Fetches all lines from the file and stores them in a list.

 with open("example.txt", "r") as file: